Differences Between Cannabis Flowers, Edibles and Concentrates

 Of course, you can add long-time favorites like Charlotte’s Web, Chemdawg, Girl Scout Cookies, Northern Lights, and White Widow.

 People like what they like, and many have entered the weed world using the strains recommended by friends or black-market dealers.
-Smokers tend to stick with what they like, but legalized pricing sees low cost driving strain selection.
-Only the most sophisticated users with enough discretionary incomes can afford to try the whole menu.
+Smokers tend to stick with what they like, but legalized pricing sees low-cost driving strain selection.
+Only the most sophisticated users with enough discretionary income can afford to try the whole menu.

 The cannabis effects hit quickly when you use flowers.
-The potency moves quickly into your blood system through mucosal membranes and lungs, systems which distribute the benefits and effects throughout the brain and body.
+The potency moves quickly into your bloodstream through mucosal membranes and lungs, systems that distribute the benefits and effects throughout the brain and body.

 Cannabis edibles